 Shinsei Bank Group is a large Japan headquartered financial services organization with operations mainly in Japan.
 As one of our management principles we, Shinsei Bank Group, strive for highly transparent management and values and aim to act in the interest of our stakeholders and be trusted by all of them in pursuit of our local and international business.
-To realize this goal, we have enacted The Charter of Shinsei Bank Group Corporate Behavior and The Shinsei Bank Group Code of Conduct.
+To realize this goal, we have enacted the SBI Group Compliance Code of Conduct and the Charter of Shinsei Bank Group Corporate Behavior.
 In full alignment with our management principles, we recognize that tax payments are an important part of our social responsibilities and our public role.
 In order to enhance the achievement of this responsibility and public role, we set out our Global Tax Policy hereafter.

 1. Compliance and fair tax payments

 We pay our taxes in a timely and appropriate manner in accordance with all applicable laws, including without limitation local and international tax laws, tax treaties and OECD guidelines, following an interpretation compliant with the spirit and purpose thereof.
 We complete all statutory procedures, including filing of tax returns and tax payments, within the applicable deadlines.